adandach/DIP/README.md

 With this code, what happens if the manufacturer of the LB2300 comes out with a new model?
 How can we write our switch to prevent this?

-Awesome, I've added a layer of abstraction.
+By creating an interface for the switchable objects, I've added a layer of abstraction.
 Is this really DIP?

 Remember, high-level modules should not depend on low-level modules.
-Let's identify the high level and low level modules.
+Identify the high level and low level modules.
 Who owns the abstraction?

 Let's move the abstraction to the high-level module.
 Now, is this an example of DIP?